 The popular (and only) bar, The Verdugo Bar, attracts locals and people curious to explore hidden gems in these parts.
 Beer pong anyone?
 The Verdugo has occasional DJs and — in an apparent appeal to adults — a rotating beer selection and nice beer garden.

 Aspiring pool sharks can amuse themselves at Green Room Billiard.
-There’s also just one nightclub in Glassell Park, Los Candiles Night Club, which hosts’ weekly drag and impersonation music shows.
-Don’t forget your dancing shoes – you’re in for a fun night or maybe a shocker, ether way good times!
+There’s also just one nightclub in Glassell Park, Los Candiles Night Club, which hosts weekly drag and impersonation music shows.
+Don’t forget your dancing shoes – you’re in for a fun night or maybe a shocker, either way, good times!

-Glassell Park Architecture and Glassell Park Real Estate is very diverse with an eclectic mix of styles that has made Glassell Park a unique area of Los Angeles.
-While the neighborhood boasts many early 20th century Craftsman style homes, there are also examples of mid-century modern properties and newer eco-friendly sustainable architecture popping up all over.
+Glassell Park’s architecture and real estate are very diverse with an eclectic mix of styles that has made Glassell Park a unique area of Los Angeles.
+While the neighborhood boasts many early 20th century Craftsman-style homes, there are also examples of mid-century modern properties and newer eco-friendly sustainable architecture popping up all over.
 As well, Glassell Park Real Estate has been on the rise as a hot spot Eastside destination for first-time buyers, Los Angeles hipsters, and young professionals working in Downtown Los Angeles.
-Glassell Park is estimated to be one of the fastest growing Los Angeles Eastside neighborhoods in 2016.
+Glassell Park is estimated to be one of the fastest-growing Los Angeles Eastside neighborhoods in 2016.

 The land that would later become Glassell Park was originally part of Rancho San Rafael, granted in 1784 to Spanish army corporal José María Verdugo.
 Attorney Andrew Glassell received part of Rancho San Rafael and was a prominent attorney.